 Net sales is the income earned by a company after deducting its returns and discounts.
-The comprehensive income produced by a company in a year including cash and credit sales is denoted as Net Sales in the income statement.
+The comprehensive income produced by a company in a year, including cash and credit sales, is denoted as Net Sales in the income statement.
 This is an essential metric important to Sales personnel in a company.
 It helps as a decision based on this.
 This metric has an estimate each month and for each period which the company has to work to fulfill.
 All functions from the Sales process to operations are designed to maximize sales throughout the year.
 This number determines if the efforts are in the right direction, and the final amount of profit and growth are a function of it.

 Calculating Net Sales

 Before Net rev, there is Gross Revenue.
 It is the base revenue figure and is an addition of all sales that have taken place in the last period (let’s say one month).
 There might be returns by customers or refunds on account of defects.
-There might also be discounts given at the point of sale to close sales process.
-Thus, these need to be deducted from the Gross Revenue figure to get an accurate picture of the sales earning.
+There might also be discounts given at the point of sale to close the sales process.
+Thus, these need to be deducted from the Gross Revenue figure to get an accurate picture of the sales earnings.
 This number is Net Sales.

 Net Sales = Gross Revenue/Sales – Sales Returns – Allowances – Discounts